quoffie/commcare-hq/docs/diving_in.rst

 Let us pick the "appstore" app.
 It's a nice app to start with because it has a bit of everything; views, templates, a model (kind of) and even a static file.
+In CommCareHQ, the appstore app is called the Exchange, and allows users to share the applications (i.e. modules and forms) that they build.
-And I will choose the "project_info" view.
+We will look at the "project_info" view.

 Start with the ``urls.py`` file.
 HTTP requests will arrive here first.
 The relevant line is ::

     url(r'^(?P<domain>[\w\.-]+)/info/$', 'project_info', name='project_info'),

-The URL will include something called "domain" made up of alphanumeric characters, fullstops and dashes.
+We can see from this that the URL will include a "domain" parameter made up of alphanumeric characters, fullstops and dashes.
 It will call the "project_info" view.

 Open ``views.py``, and jump to the line ::